Ms. Pat

-Patricia Williams Lee (born April 2, 1972), better known by her stage name Ms. Pat, is an American stand-up comedian and actress known for The Ms. Pat Show.
+Patricia Williams Lee (born April 2, 1972), better known by her stage name Ms. Pat, is an American stand-up comedian and actress best known as the lead and namesake of The Ms. Pat Show.
 She is host of the podcast The Patdown with Ms. Pat.

 Career

 Comedy

 Ms. Pat started doing comedy after being encouraged by her caseworker.
 She did her first stand-up in Atlanta in 2002.
-Her career as a comic elevated to the next stage in 2006, after she moved to Indianapolis, where she improved her comedic skills at Morty's, a well-known comic store.
+Her career as a comic advanced to the next stage in 2006, after she moved to Indianapolis, where she improved her comedic skills at Morty's, a well-known comic store.

 In 2015, she participated in the ninth season of NBC's Last Comic Standing.

 Ms. Pat has appeared on popular shows and podcasts hosted by Kevin Hart, Marc Maron, Joe Rogan, Eddie Ifft, Bert Kreischer, Joey "CoCo" Diaz, Bobby Lee and Ari Shaffir.
 She is also a frequent guest talent on the comedy program titled The Bob & Tom Show.

 In 2017, she released her first stand-up album, Rabbit.
 In 2018, she appeared in Netflix's stand-up series The Degenerates.
 On February 8, 2022, Netflix released her hour-long comedy special, "Ms. Pat: Y'all Wanna Hear Something Crazy?"

 TV shows

 The Ms. Pat Show, a sitcom based on her life, was picked up by the premium streaming service BET+ in October 2020 after getting dropped by Hulu and premiered on August 12, 2021.
 Stage actor J. Bernard Calloway plays her husband and Tami Roman plays her sister.
 Its first season consists of 10 episodes.

 The series was renewed for a second season on September 2, 2021.

 Ms. Pat Settles It, a comedic arbitration-based reality court show hosted by Ms. Pat premiered October 18, 2023, on BET.

+In 2026, she signed an overall deal with BET Studios.